Matt Bevin: 2018 legislative session

 In February 2018, following the Stoneman Douglas High School shooting and the Marshall County High School shooting in Kentucky, Bevin declared that it was time to discuss what "should not be allowed in the United States as it relates to the things being put in the hands of our young people".
 "These are quote-unquote video games ...
 It's the same as pornography.
 They have desensitized people to the value of human life, to the dignity of women, to the dignity of human decency."
 On November 13, 2018, Bevin said that a cultural popularity of death, as evidenced by zombie television shows, is to blame for mass shootings, and that gun regulation is not the solution.

-In March 2018, Bevin sparked some controversy among local teachers' associations when he criticized their protesting of a pension reform bill as "selfish and shortsighted".
-In April 2018, he "guaranteed" that the teachers' labor stoppage had resulted in unsupervised children being sexually assaulted, physically harmed, or exposed to poison and drugs.
+In March 2018, Bevin sparked controversy among local teachers' associations when he criticized their protesting of a pension reform bill as "selfish and shortsighted".
+In April 2018, he "guaranteed" that the teachers' labor stoppage had resulted in unsupervised children being sexually assaulted, physically harmed, or exposed to drugs.
 The president of the Jefferson County Teachers Association responded that by Bevin's logic, schools should never have any breaks or vacations.
 The Republican-controlled Kentucky House condemned Bevin's comments and overrode his veto of a law that increased classroom spending.
-Days after his controversial comments in April, Bevin said he did not intend to hurt people and apologized for those who have been hurt by the things that were said.
+Days after his controversial comments in April, Bevin said he did not intend to hurt people and apologized.

+In November 2018, Bevin signed executive order 2018-905 requiring contractors to certify that they did not boycott Israel.
+Bevin said that Israeli Prime Minister Benjamin Netanyahu had lobbied for such a policy during the summer.

 2019 legislative session

 On January 29, 2019, Bevin stated that school closings for January 30 were a "sign America was soft".
-He received criticism, including from NBC weather forecaster Al Roker, who referred to Bevin as a "nitwit governor" the next day.
+He received criticism, including from NBC weather forecaster Al Roker, who referred to Bevin as a "nitwit governor".
 Bevin defended his comments and attacked the Lexington Herald-Leader and Courier Journal, and WKYT as "clowns", referring to a comment by Barack Obama in 2009 about Washington D.C. coming to a halt after a dusting of snow when Chicago would not have canceled school.

-On March 11, 2019, Bevin signed a bill into law removing the permit requirement to carry a concealed firearm in the state, becoming the 16th state to enact such legislation after South Dakota and Oklahoma had done it earlier in the year.
+On March 11, 2019, Bevin signed a bill into law removing the permit requirement to carry a concealed firearm in the state, becoming the 16th state to enact such legislation.
 On March 16, 2019, Bevin signed into law a bill banning abortions after the heartbeat is detected, though a federal judge blocked the bill a few hours later.
 On March 26, 2019, Bevin signed a bill that required public universities to protect free speech rights by banning them from disinviting speakers.
-On April 25, 2019, Bevin blamed teacher strikes for the death of a seven-year old.
+On April 25, 2019, Bevin blamed teacher strikes for the death of a seven-year-old.
 During the 2019 Kentucky Derby, Bevin was booed while making a speech during the trophy presentation, following the disqualification of the original race winner, Maximum Security.

 On July 12, 2019, Bevin announced his support for a proposed bill to ban sanctuary cities in Kentucky.